LoesRuttenGithub/Thesis-Noise-Nulling/OnlineThesisText.md

 ## Parking lot for ideas
 - Compare with literature for error propagation of LISA (Laser Interferometer Space Antenna for Gravitational Waves)
+- To do: Study Principles of Stellar Interferometry pdf

 ## Syntax for images, links, code snippets etcetera